iShares MSCI Taiwan ETF

 What are the main risks of holding EWT?

-Based on the provided information, here are the key risks of holding EWT, ordered by importance:
+Based on the provided information, here are the key risks of holding EWT:

 What is the price forecast for EWT in 2026?

-Based on the provided analysis, here is a forecast for the EWT stock (iShares MSCI Taiwan ETF) for 2026:
+Based on a technical continuation of its current trend, here is a forecast for the EWT stock (iShares MSCI Taiwan ETF) through 2026: